tiagomrsousa/LineServer/README.md

 ![Load time](https://github.com/tiagomrsousa/LineServer/blob/main/Postman%20load%20tests/loadGraph.PNG)

 We can see the time increase is not proportional to the file size increase, the load time increase slowly.
 In any case is a bad experience for the first request takes so much time.
-My suggestion is a mechanism to make a request each time the application raise up, so the first real client don't have the bad experience of waiting so much time.
+My suggestion is a mechanism to make a request each time the application raises up, so the first real client don't have the bad experience of waiting so much time.

+### Handling errors

+### Increasing the users

+### Next steps

+So, I spent about 20 hours doing the code, preparing the build/run and writing the conclusions.
+If I had more time, or if this will turn in a product and not just a POC, I would like to do the following steps:
+- Create a docker container to be easier to deploy in every environment
+- To avoid the load time impacting real customers, have a process to load the file in background when the application raises up.
+- Increase the number of tests instead of just having the scaffolding with a few examples of possible tests.
+- Have an implementation using mongo, rather than the in memory approach.
+Doing NFR tests to find the sweet spot where we should start using mongo.
+- Have some kind of cache for the most recurrent requests.
+We can use in memory or Redis, again just testing it we could have more answers.
+- Create NFR so we can test the performance easily, and know in each code modification if the performance is decreasing.
+- Having a pipeline to do the deployment, in this case we are not integrating with anyone so we just need a CD process.